valchkou/cassandra-driver-mapping/README.md

 <a name="queries"/>
 ### Custom Queries

-Datastax Driver shipped with a tool which helps us to build CQL queries.
+Datastax Driver shipped with a tool to build CQL queries.
+You can build your query with Datastax QueryBuilder and map ResultSet on Entity.
-You have 2 options to map query results on Entity.
+There are 2 ways to map query results on Entity.

-- Option1: Build a query Statement and pass it to mappingSession.
+- Option 1: Build a query Statement and pass it to mappingSession.
 	```java
 				EntityTypeMetadata emeta = EntityTypeParser.getEntityMetadata(Entity.class);
 				EntityFieldMetaData fmeta = emeta.getFieldMetadata(field_name);